-Year First Nation Information Sharing Summary Target Met (Y/N) Variance Met (Y/N) 2021 TFL 44 Management Plan #6 Timber Supply Information Overview and Pest Management Plan were referred to First Nations.
-Y n/a 2020 No New Plans were referred to First Nations in 2020 N Υ 2019 The Sustainable Forest Management Plan was referred to First Nations.
+Year First Nation Information Sharing Summary Met I) Variance Met (Y/N) 2022 The 2021 CSA Indicator report was provided to First Nations The TFL 44 TSR AAC Recommendation to the Chief Forester was referred to First Nations n/a 2021 TFL 44 Management Plan #6 Timber Supply Information Overview and Pest Management Plan were referred to First Nations.
+Y n/a 2020 No New Plans were referred to First Nations in 2020 Y 2019 The Sustainable Forest Management Plan was referred to First Nations.
 Y n/a 2018 The Sustainable Forest Management Plan was referred to First Nations.
-No other plans were prepared in 2018. Υ n/a 2017 All First Nations associated with the DFA: In January 2017 all First Nations who have traditional territory or Maa-nulth First Nation Areas associated with the DFA were provided opportunity to comment on the Replacement Forest Stewardship Plan (FSP).
-Government also consulted with selected First Nation communities.
-A Y n/a record of comments received by WFP was also forwarded to government as part of their FSP approval process.
-2016 All First Nations associated with the DFA: In 2016 all First Nations who have traditional territory or Maa-nulth First Nation Areas associated with the DFA were provided opportunity to comment on a proposed extension of the term of the Forest Stewardship Plan.
-Government also consulted on the proposed extension.
-No comments were received by First Nations and government subsequently approved an 8-month extension.
-Y n/a
+No other plans were prepared in 2018.
+Y n/a 2017 All First Nations associated with the DFA: In January 2017 all First Nations who have traditional territory or Maa-nulth n/a File: A:\EM S\CSA\SFM_Plan\2022\TSAWAK-QIN_SFMP-App.1_2022_Detailed_Indicator+Results.doc Revised: 91 of 98

-File: P:\EMS\CSA\SFM_Plan\2021\TSAWAK-QIN_SFMP-App.1_2021_Detailed_Indicator+Results_FINAL.doc Revised : May 13 th , 2022 Page 94 of 102